Canadian River: History

 Randolph B. Marcy commanded a military expedition to lay out a trail along the Canadian River in 1849.
 The trail, which was thereafter called the California Road, followed the south side of the river and was soon followed by large numbers of emigrants to California via Santa Fe, especially after the 1849 discovery of gold in California.
 Travel along the road was sharply curtailed during the American Civil War, as Union and Confederate forces fought for control of Indian Territory.

 Lieutenant Amiel Weeks Whipple led an expedition in 1853 to find a railroad route across Indian Territory.
 It covered some of the same ground as that explored by Abert and Marcy.
 Whipple's group provided extensive reports about the region's flora and fauna.
-However, the group's cost estimates discouraged proponents from building a railroad along the proposed route.
-However, the cumulative reports of Abert, Marcy, and Whipple changed public opinion about "The Great American Desert" and encouraged interest in developing the region.
+The group's cost estimates, though, discouraged proponents from building a railroad along the proposed route.
+Later, the cumulative reports of Abert, Marcy, and Whipple changed public opinion about the "Great American Desert" and encouraged interest in developing the region.

 In 1890, when Oklahoma Territory was proclaimed, the river formed part of the boundary between Oklahoma Territory and Indian Territory.
-This boundary was eradicated when the State of Oklahoma was created in 1907.
+This boundary was ended when the State of Oklahoma was created in 1907.